Comprehensive car insurance

-Compare comprehensive policies and apply securely
+Compare fully comprehensive car insurance policies

-What does comprehensive car insurance cover you for?
+What does comprehensive car insurance cover?

-Flood, hail or storm damage (an ‘Act of God’ or unavoidable damage)
+- Flood, hail or storm damage (an “act of God” or unavoidable damage)

-Fire and theft
+- Fire and theft

-Accident or collision
+- Accident or collision

-Injury to other people and damage to their vehicles and property
+- Injury to other people and damage to their vehicles and property

 How much does comprehensive car insurance cost?

-Where you park.
+- Where you park.
 If your car is kept in a secure location (e.g. a garage) you can expect to pay less than someone who parks their car on the street.

 You’ll need to think carefully about setting your voluntary excess.
-If you think you can pay a large sum of money towards a claim, then your insurer will almost certainly reward you with a lower premium.
+If you think you can pay a large sum of money towards a claim, your insurer will almost certainly reward you with a lower premium.
 However, this could result in your claim being extremely expensive.